wandb/docs/docs/guides/launch/launch-jobs.md

 Create W&B Sweeps with Launch.
 You can create a sweep interactively with the W&B App or programmatically with the W&B CLI.

 :::info
 Before you create a sweep with W&B Launch, ensure that you create a job first.
 Inspect that the run you want to create a job from has a code artifact.
-See the Create a Job[LINK] page for more information.
+See the [Create a Job](./create-job.md) page for more information.
 :::